Working with DB instance read replicas - Amazon Relational Database Service

 How read replicas work

-When you create a read replica, you first specify an existing DB instance as the source.
+When you create a read replica, you specify an existing DB instance as the source.
 Then Amazon RDS takes a snapshot of the source instance and creates a read-only instance from the snapshot.
 Amazon RDS then uses the asynchronous replication method for the DB engine to update the read replica whenever there is a change to the primary DB instance.

 Applications connect to a read replica just as they do to any DB instance.
 Amazon RDS replicates all databases from the source DB instance.